(Make sure you read the contest overview first.)

 Length: 500 words or less

-Language: Written in or translated to English (if translated, word-count will apply to the original)
+Language: Written in or translated to English (if translated, word-count will apply to the original.
+Extra points for poems originally written in another language.)

 Is there a fee?